Config file

 Setup

-With a stryker.conf.json
+With a stryker.config.json

 :